-How Do You Transition From Full-Time to Freelance?
+How to Transition From Full-Time to Freelance

+To become a full-time freelancer, you need to assess where you are in your career and what your needs are.
 Do you have the contacts you need to get a steady stream of assignments?
 How much money can you reasonably expect to make?
 Do you need health insurance?
 These are all questions someone needs to address before they can start freelancing full-time.

-Successful freelance magazine writers, for example, often have strong ties with certain editors who they rely on for multiple assignments.
+Successful freelance magazine writers, for example, often have strong relationships with certain editors who they rely on for multiple assignments.
 Once you have certain people who you can rely on to give you work, then you can comfortably get to a point where you can search out other jobs and bring in even more potential assignments and more money.

 Because of the risky nature of freelance work, it’s very hard to develop a successful freelance career unless you’ve been working in the media for some time.
-There are exceptions to every rule -- if you’re a famous novelist, for example, you can often wrangle a plush freelance writing job because of your stature -- but the key to successful freelancing is leveraging the experience and reputation you build by working in that field.
+There are exceptions to every rule: If you’re a famous novelist, for example, you can often wrangle a plush freelance writing job because of your stature.
+But the key to successful freelancing is leveraging the experience and reputation you build by working in that field.